How does the settlement process work?

 Explore home loan products on the market and understand how much it will cost to refinance - there are often fees involved.
 Once you’ve found the right product for you, apply for your new loan. - Approval and valuation

 Your new lender will need to approve your application and value your property.
-At Qantas Money, this occurs in minutes when you apply as part of our online process. - Notify your existing lender
+At Qantas Money, this can occur in minutes when you apply as part of our online process. - Notify your existing lender

 Some lenders may require you to tell your current lender that you’re planning to refinance, so that they can provide information to the new lender.
 At Qantas Money, we will manage this step on your behalf.
 However, if you are approved to refinance your loan with us, you will need to manage the discharge of your existing mortgage directly with your previous provider. - Receive and sign your documents